 “Roman Empire” can also be known as “Imperium Romanum”, probably the best-known Latin expression where the word imperium simply means “territory”; the Roman Empire represents that part of the world under Roman rule.

-There were several reasons for the decline of Roman Empire.
+There were several reasons for the decline of the Roman Empire.
 They are all interweaved with each other.
-Decline in morals and values, public health problems, political corruption, unemployment, inflation, urban decay, inferior technology, military spending.
-All these facts had contributed to the fall of one of the greatest ancient civilisations – Ancient Rome.
+A decline in morals and values, public health problems, political corruption, unemployment, inflation, urban decay, inferior technology, and military spending.
+All these facts contributed to the fall of one of the greatest ancient civilizations – Ancient Rome.

 – Julio-Claudians (30 BC-68 AD)

 – The Five Good Emperors (96 AD-161 AD)